-The high-speed setting, for example, has an effect on the landing after a jump: the rear wheel suspension compresses more quickly.
+The high-speed setting, for example, has an effect when riding over an asphalt edge: the rear wheel suspension compresses quickly.
 The low-speed setting, for example, has an effect when riding over long ground swells: the rear wheel suspension compresses more slowly.

 These two ranges can be adjusted separately, although the transition between high-speed and low-speed is gradual.
 Thus, changes in the high-speed range affect the compression damping in the low-speed range and vice versa.